By Steve Hodges, M.D.

 But you know what?
 I’m not shocked.

-Though I have not, thank goodness, personally seen a case of such tragic proportions, my clinic is booked solid with children whose severe constipation went unrecognized for years.
+Though I have not, thank goodness, personally seen a case of such tragic proportions, I have many patients whose severe constipation went unrecognized for years.

-The rest of the post can be found here, on the Everything Kids blog at Parents.com.
+The rest of the post can be found here at Parents.com.